 We also provide them with a range of behavioral enrichment activities to keep both their minds and bodies stimulated.

-To maintain variability in their day, there are no set feeding times for the bears.
-We cannot guarantee you will see a feeding session during your visit, but we encourage you to allow adequate time to explore the ground, giving you the best chance of seeing the bears.
+To maintain variability in their day, there are no set feeding times or scheduled bear activities.
+As such, we cannot guarantee you will see a feeding session or bear during your visit.
+We encourage you to allow adequate time to explore the grounds, giving you the best chance of seeing the bears.